MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 > - JVM system parameter
 > - Maven profile
 > - From application.properties
     > Any bean that does not specify a profile belongs to the default profile.
-Spring also provides a way to set the default profile when no other profile is active - by using the psring.profiles.default property.
+Spring also provides a way to set the default profile when no other profile is active - by using the spring.profiles.default property.

 - How does Spring Boot simplify database migrations?
 > **Answer:**